Skip links

 Getting to know WordPress databases

-Before we get into the specific activities you may take on a WordPress database, let's have a look at what a WordPress database is, what it includes, and how you can update it with the tool.
+Before we get into the specific activities you may take on a WordPress database, let's have a look at what a WordPress database is, what it includes, and how you can update it with the phpMyAdmin tool.

 This will provide you a greater understanding of WordPress database structure and explain why some activities are performed the way they are.